Update: ‘August 2023 revision’ sub-section added to ‘Interior.’

 Price & Release Date

-The 2024 BMW X5 PHEV costs USD 72,500, which makes it USD 6,800 more expensive than the outgoing model (USD 65,700).
+The improved 2024 BMW X5 PHEV retails at USD 72,500, which makes it USD 6,800 more expensive than the outgoing model (USD 65,700).
 10% is a steep price hike, but given that the outgoing model’s price barely went up (just by USD 300) since its launch (USD 65,400) despite all the increases in the costs in the auto industry, it should be acceptable to customers.
 The destination & handling charge, like for the outgoing model (from June 2020 until now), is USD 995.

 The 2024 BMW X5 PHEV, with its sportier design, a visibly more upmarket interior with big upgrades to the cockpit, and a more practical electric range, should make what is already a desirable SUV more tempting!
 Though it’s more expensive, it’s well over USD 10,000 cheaper than its pure-electric alternative – the BMW iX.